TacticalCamel/coospace-automation/README.md

 # Coospace automation

-A python selenium automation tool that implements common tasks on the [SZTE Coospace website](https://www.coosp.etr.u-szeged.hu/).
+#### A simple automation tool that uses python and selenium to automate common actions on the [SZTE Coospace website](https://www.coosp.etr.u-szeged.hu/).

 ## Setup
 TODO